deuxfleurs-org/garage/doc/book/src/reference_manual/s3_compatibility.md

 - **ListObjects:** Implemented, but there isn't a very good specification of what `encoding-type=url` covers so there might be some encoding bugs.
 In our implementation the url-encoded fields are in the same in ListObjects as they are in ListObjectsV2.

+- **PutBucketWebsite:** Implemented, but only store if website is enabled, not more complexe informations.

+- **GetBucketWebsite:** Not implemented yet, will be when PubBucketWebsite store more informations.